wakameci/wakame-ci-cluster/kvm-guests/90-vteskins/README.md

 ## Running the integration test

-The following commands need to be executed on the host.
+The following commands need to be executed on the `Host`.
 This guide will use [rvm](https://rvm.io) to set up Ruby.
 Refer to their guides to get rvm installed on your system.

 We are going to use Ruby 2.2.0 for this test.
 Install it.